evolutiatechion/mimix/README.md

 ---

-### "The NINE DIMENSIONS - The Nathaniel's Caravels - Powered By MIMIX AI Mikrokernel"
+### "The NINE DIMENSIONS - The Nathaniel's Caravels - Powered By Sousa Clarification"

 ---